muratk5n/thirdwave/en/README.md

 Mastodon did not do anything revolutionary, it merely created a protocol for different servers to communicate, and simple software to manage the content.
-Now bigger companies (esp ones with existing user base) can now have their servers running a social net protocol, users can communicate through it.
+Now bigger companies (esp ones with existing user base) can have their servers running a social net protocol, users can communicate through it.

 ---